AdobeDocs/pass.en/help/authentication/mvpd-preflight-authz.md

 ## Multi-channel Preflight in AuthZ {#preflight-multich-authz}

 This preflight implementation is also OLCA Compatible (Cablelabs).
 The Authentication and Authorization Interface 1.0 Specification (sections 7.5.3 and 7.5.4) describes methods for requesting Authorization information from an MVPD using either SAML Assertions or XACML.
 This is the recommended way to query authorization status for MVPDs that do not support this as part of the Authentication flow.
-Adobe Primetime authentication issues a single network call to the MVPD to retrieve the list of authorized resources.
+Adobe Pass authentication issues a single network call to the MVPD to retrieve the list of authorized resources.

-Adobe Primetime authentication receives the list of resources from the Programmer's application.
-Adobe Primetime authentication's MVPD integration can then make one AuthZ call including all those resources, and then parse the response and extract the multiple permit/deny decisions.
+Adobe Pass authentication receives the list of resources from the Programmer's application.
+Adobe Pass authentication's MVPD integration can then make one AuthZ call including all those resources, and then parse the response and extract the multiple permit/deny decisions.
 The flow for the preflight with multi-channel AuthZ scenario works as follows:

 1. The Programmer's app sends a comma separated list of resources through the preflight client API, for example: "TestChannel1,TestChannel2,TestChannel3".
 1. The MVPD preflight AuthZ request call contains the multiple resources, and has the following structure: